 Question:

-“I am considering selling my lot space in the park, but I’ve heard that homeowners have to remove their houses if they’re too old.
+“I’m considering selling my lot space in the park, but I’ve heard that homeowners have to remove their houses if they’re too old.
 Is this true?”

--Rain B. (46), homeowner, Little Rock, AR
+– Rain B. (46), homeowner, Little Rock, AR

 Answer:

-This evaluation is performed by park management, and if there is a disagreement between homeowners and the park regarding the state of the structure, the homeowner may hire a home inspector to conduct a separate evaluation.
-These are usually private inspectors, though some local government agencies may have inspectors that perform similar assessments.
+This evaluation is usually performed by park management, but in the event that there is disagreement regarding the condition of the structure, the homeowner can hire a home inspector to conduct a separate, independent evaluation.
+These are typically private inspectors, though some local agencies may have their own inspectors who perform similar assessments.
+Furthermore, if the inspector determines that the home does not pass health and safety standards, the homeowner is still entitled to make necessary repairs in a given time frame to bring the home up to code.

 Overview: